 WAN-to-WAN Forwarding and Hairpin deployment have certain differences, namely:

-a.
 Dynamic Virtual Paths are not configured.
-At all times, the intermediate site will see all the traffic between the two sites.
+Always, the intermediate site sees all the traffic between the two sites.

 WAN-to-WAN Forwarding and Hairpin deployment are mutually exclusive.
 Only one of them can be configured at any given point in time.

-NetScaler SD-WAN SE/EE and VPX (virtual) appliances support hairpin deployment.
+Citrix SD-WAN SE/PE and VPX (virtual) appliances support hairpin deployment.
 You can now configure a 0.0.0.0/0 route to hairpin traffic between two locations without affecting any additional locations.
 If hairpinning used for intranet traffic, specific Intranet routes are added to the client site to forward intranet traffic through the virtual path to the hairpin site.
 Enabling WAN-to-WAN forwarding to accomplish hairpin functionality is no longer required.

-You can configure hairpin deployment through the SD-WAN web management interface from the configuration editor.
+You can configure hairpin deployment through the Citrix SD-WAN web management interface from the configuration editor.